 WaterBrick Water Storage Containers: I have not tried these myself but I do know that many Backdoor Survival readers prefer these water bricks to 55-gallon water barrels.

 No Rinse Cleansing & Deodorizing Bathing Wipes: One wipe is more than enough for a complete “bath”.
 These are a good backup when traditional showers are not available such as the week or weeks following a disaster.
 Also good for the sick room as well as camping, boating, hiking and such.
 Here is my review.

 Ultimate 55 Gallon Water Barrel Combo: This was the best deal I could find today on 55-gallon water barrels.
 Everyone should have at least one.
 Remember, if storing in your garage, place the filled barrel on a wooden platform and not directly on the concrete.

 DryTec Calcium Hypochlorite, 1-Pound: This is 68% Calcium Hypochlorite.
 I purchased Ultima Pool Shock which is 73% Calcium Hypochlorite.
 For more information, read How to Use Pool Shock to Purify Water.

 Suncast RB50D 50-Gallon Rain Barrel: A rain barrel is a great way to collect water for, well, a rainy day.
 This is the rain barrel I own.
 The instructions indicate that it must be dumped regularly to prevent algae formation but since I will be using this “free” water in the garden, it will get replenished regularly by Mother Nature.
 That said, I am definitely going to keep an eye on things.

-Sharpie Permanent Markers: The ubiquitous Sharpie pen is great way to mark your water with the date so that you have a reference when it comes time to rotate and replace.
-Less than $5 for a box of 12 markers is a great price – better than Costco, Office Depot, and Staples.
+Sharpie Permanent Markers: The ubiquitous Sharpie pen is a great way to mark your water with the date so that you have a reference when it comes time to rotate and replace.